Gecko feet: Background

 Geckos are members of the family Gekkonidae.
 They are reptiles that inhabit temperate and tropical regions.
 There are over 1,000 different species of geckos.
 They can be a variety of colors.
 Geckos are omnivorous, feeding on a variety of foods, including insects and worms.
 Most gecko species, including the crested gecko (Correlophus ciliatus), can climb walls and other surfaces.

 Structure

 Chemical structure

 The interactions between the gecko's feet and the climbing surface are stronger than simple surface area effects.
-On its feet, the gecko has many microscopic hairs, or setae (singular seta), that increase the Van der Waals forces - the distance-dependent attraction between atoms or molecules - between its feet and the surface.
-These setae are fibrous structural proteins that protrude from the epidermis, which is made of β-keratin, Similar to α-keratin being the basic building block of human skin and finger nails.
+On its feet, the gecko has many microscopic hairs, or setae (singular seta), arranged into lamellae that increase the Van der Waals forces - the distance-dependent attraction between atoms or molecules - between its feet and the surface.
+These setae are fibrous structural proteins that protrude from the epidermis, which is made of β-keratin, similar to α-keratin being the basic building block of mammalian skin and finger nails.